jesselawson/getting-started-with-rust/tutorial.md

 Notice how we would have to match each of the `Result` elements (`Ok()` and `Err()`).
-We don't really need all this because, frankly, it's a bit overkill for just reading the contents of a line.
+We don't really need all this because, frankly, it's a bit overkill for just reading the contents of a line in a toy markdown compiler.
 So instead of manually unwrapping the `Result` object, we can just use Rust's `.unwrap()` method:

 ```rust
 // Verbose way: